16 Aug 2022

 A minority shareholder may wish to have a right of veto over certain major decisions by the Company, such as:

-It is necessary to incorporate these rights into the constitution of the Company (articles of association or by-laws) and decide whether these matters should be entrenched at board or shareholder level.
+It is necessary to incorporate these rights into the constitution of the Company (articles of association or by-laws) and decide whether these matters should be entrenched at the board or shareholder level.
 Should the unanimous approval or super-majority vote be required of the directors or of the shareholders of the Company?
-It may be appropriate that decisions on these major matters should be reserved to the parties at shareholder level with more operational matters being left to board level.
-In smaller ventures, decisions at board level will often amount to the same thing and be sufficient.
+It may be appropriate that decisions on these major matters should be reserved for the parties at the shareholder level with more operational matters being left to the board level.
+In smaller ventures, decisions at the board level will often amount to the same thing and be sufficient.
 It may not be appropriate for each minority shareholder to have a separate right of veto.
 In joint ventures where there are a number of joint venture parties, for certain matters to require the approval of a "super majority" of the shareholders (normally 75% to 90% rather than unanimity).

-As mentioned above, the Articles of Association could include certain reserved items that would require the approval of the supermajority of shareholders (two-third or 75% depending on the situation).
+As mentioned above, the Articles of Association could include certain reserved items that would require the approval of the supermajority of shareholders (two-thirds or 75% depending on the situation).
 Or certain matters that would give the minority shareholder a right to veto.